enowars/enowars9-service-shetcode/README.md

 - `.env` files used by docker-compose to assign a unique project-name.
 - `docker-compose.yml` files to manage your service or checker containers
 - `Dockerfile` with commands to build your service

-# Required changes

-- You'll probably want to through all of these files and replace `n0t3b00k` with your service's name accordingly.

-- Assign your service a unique port.
-(See `service/docker-compose.yml`, `service/Dockerfile`, `service/src/n0t3b00k.py` and `checker/checker.py`)

 # Checking your service